Connes embeddability of graph products: Preliminaries

-{\bf Connes embedding problem:} Every separable II$_1$ factor $\cM$ embeds into $\cR^\cU$ for some ultrafilter $\cU$.
+{\bf Connes embedding problem:} Every separable II$_1$ factor $\cM$ embeds into $\cR^\cU$ for some free ultrafilter $\cU$.

 Here an embedding means that there exists an injective normal $\ast$-homomorphism $\cM \hookrightarrow \cR^\cU$.
-As the Connes embedding problem is not known to be true or false we shall say that a von Neumann algebra $\cM$ is {\it Connes embeddable} if an embedding into $\mathcal{R}^\cU$ exists.
-We refer to \cite{Oza} for a survey and to \cite{BraColVer} for recent examples of Connes embeddable von Neumann algebras.
+As the Connes embedding problem is open we shall say that a von Neumann algebra $\cM$ is {\it Connes embeddable} if an embedding into $\mathcal{R}^\cU$ exists.
+We refer to \cite{BrOz}, \cite{LupVal}, \cite{Oza} for more background and to \cite{BraColVer} for recent examples of Connes embeddable von Neumann algebras.

 Let again $(\cM_i, \varphi_i)_{i \in I}$ be an indexed set of von Neumann algebras $\cM_i$ with faithful normal states $\varphi_i$.
 Assume that each $\varphi_i$ is tracial.
 Let $\cU$ be a free ultrafilter on $I$.
 Let $\mathcal{I}_\cU$ be the $\sigma$-weakly closed ideal in $\prod_{i, \cU} \cM_i$ generated by all elements $(x_i)^\bullet$ satisfying $\lim_{i, \cU} \tau(x_i^\ast x_i) = 0$.
 The Ocneanu ultraproduct $\cM^\cU$ is defined as $\left( \prod_{i, \cU} \cM_i \right) \slash \mathcal{I}_\cU$.
 The Ocneanu ultraproduct $\cM^\cU$ is isomorphic to the ultraproduct $\prod_{i, \cU} [\cM_i, \varphi_i]$, see \cite[Corollary 3.28]{AndoHaagerup}.